 What should I do if I have a family emergency and cannot attend Orientation?

 Orientation is a very important learning experience for all of our students, so we strongly encourage you to do whatever you can to be here.
-But should an emergency arise where you will be unable to attend, please contact the Office of Student Life at (215) 885-2360, ext.
-276 or 277, to make them aware of the situation.
+But should an emergency arise where you will be unable to attend, please contact the Office of Student Engagement at (215) 885-2360, ext.
+276 or 277, to make us aware of the situation.

-Can my parents/boyfriend/girlfriend/best friend attend Orientation with me?
+Can my parents/guardian/boyfriend/girlfriend/best friend attend Orientation with me?

 What should I bring with me?

 If you haven’t already mailed it in, please remember to bring your blue medical form with you to Orientation, as well as your $100.00 deposit if you haven’t already paid it.
-Don’t worry about money for food, since a tasty snack and lunch will be provided for you, free of charge.
+Don’t worry about money for food, since breakfast and lunch (and ice cream!) will be provided for you, free of charge.